 DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

-How to prepare DPP data for watchlist sectors like building materials and toys before product-specific ESPR rules are final.
+How to prepare DPP data for watchlist sectors like building materials, and how to handle sectors such as toys after confirmed mandates.

 What Is a DPP Watchlist Sector?